How to Avoid Tolerating Poor Performance

 Individual Factors: Factors that the performer controls

-He identified that information, tools and resources, and incentives are the primary environmental factors.
-And identified that skill and knowledge, capacity, and motivation are the primary individual factors.
+He identified that the primary environmental factors are information, tools, resources, and incentives.
+And identified that skills, knowledge, capacity, and motivation are the primary individual factors.
 These six factors are described below in the Behavior Engineering Model.

 You can apply the model like a checklist to understand where to optimize performance and uncover what followers need most to improve their performance on any given task.